 COPYRIGHT WARNING: though some of the contents for each medication or supplement was from their websites, this page as a whole comes under the DMCA or Digital Millennium Copyright Act, meaning this page is protected under copyright law.
 That means you are NOT welcome to copy this entire page, or sections, without asking for permission from Stop the Thyroid Madness LLC.

-NP THYROID, aka just called “ACELLA” by many patients, is an excellent brand of desiccated thyroid since 2010, and has always received good reviews via patient reports.
-Made by the company called Acella, you can do it sublingually, which patients like, or chew it up or swallow.
+NP THYROID, aka just called “ACELLA” by many patients, used to be an excellent brand of desiccated thyroid since 2010, and had always received good reviews via patient reports.
+Made by Acella.
+Could be done sublingually, or chewed up swallowed.
 Active ingredients are listed as 38 mcg levothyroxine (T4) and 9 mcg liothyronine (T3) per one grain (60 mg), though like all desiccated thyroid, has all five hormones.
 Sometimes pharmacies will call it generic, but Acella says no, it’s a name brand.
-So if you are substituted with NP Thyroid, it’s a GOOD thing. .
+It has no wheat products.
+AP on the tablets with a 3-digit code.

 - Calcium Stearate